Your own Amazon shop? Here’s how to open a seller account on Amazon [Step-by-step guide]

 Frequently Asked Questions

-A professional Amazon seller account currently costs €39 per month.
+A professional Amazon seller account currently costs 39 euros per month.
 In addition, there are commissions per sold item, which range from seven to 15 percent depending on the category.

 Yes, because having your own Amazon shop is a must in e-commerce.
-Almost every online shopper has purchased from Amazon at least once, most have access to an Amazon account, and around 50% of all German households have an Amazon Prime subscription.
+Almost every online shopper has purchased something on Amazon at least once, most have access to an Amazon account, and around 50% of all German households have an Amazon Prime subscription.
 Selling your own products on Amazon is therefore a no-brainer.

 Image credits in the order of the images: © PixieMe – stock.adobe.com / © AI Farm – stock.adobe.com / © PixieMe – stock.adobe.com